batuhan/generate-jsdoc-with-llms/README.md

-# LLM-based Code Refactoring Tool
+# LLM-based JSDoc generation tool

+**Forked from https://github.com/jonluca/repo-refactor with almost no changes for testing.**

-This TypeScript program is designed to refactor a directory of code written in one programming language into another programming language using Language Models (LLMs).
+This TypeScript program is designed to generate JSDoc for a directory of code written in JavaScript using Language Models (LLMs).

 ## Introduction

-Refactoring code from one programming language to another can be a daunting task, particularly when the languages are very different.
-Manual refactoring is often time-consuming and error-prone, as it requires a deep understanding of both the source and target languages, as well as the specific project requirements.
-This is where LLMs come in - they can be used to automate the refactoring process by analyzing the semantics and syntax of the source and target languages.

 This tool uses the OpenAI API, which provides a wide range of pre-trained LLMs for various languages.
 It also utilizes the [glob](https://github.com/isaacs/node-glob) package to match files and directories.